Innocentsax/SPRING-FRAMEWORK/README.md

 ## Topics covered in the Repo
 1) What is Spring framework?
-2) Spring Vs Java EE
+2) Spring Vs Java EE.
 3) Evolution of Spring and release timeline of Spring
 4) Different projects inside Spring
 5) Spring Core Concepts like Inversion of Control (IoC), Dependency Injection (DI) & Aspect-Oriented Programming (AOP)